Azure/azure-ruby-asm-core/README.md

 This project provides a Ruby package with core functionality consumed by Azure SDK gems.

+## Important Announcement

+As of February 2021, Azure Resource Management SDK for Ruby **has entered a retirement phase and is no longer officially supported by Microsoft**.
+Here is the complete list of packages that are affected by this.
+We are committed to making critical security and bug fixes for libraries in this repo until **December 31, 2021**.
+After that date, this repo will no longer be maintained.

+For current users of the Azure Resource Management SDK for Ruby, we have prepared a **migration guide** that points outlines different alternative approaches you can take moving forward.
+Please [check the guide here](https://github.com/Azure/azure-sdk-for-ruby/blob/master/docs/README.md).

+Thank you for your support so far.
+Should you have any question, please feel free to open an issue on GitHub.

 ## Installation

 Add this line to your application's Gemfile: